 As local governments expand the connectivity of computer systems and networks, they become more exposed to the increasingly sophisticated attacks that exploit software and system’s vulnerabilities.

 Everyone is at risk for a cyberattack.
-Even with a dedicated staff, the amount of time it takes to respond to a data breach can cost you money and unnecessary downtime.
-63% of companies reported security breaches in the last 12 months.
+Even with a dedicated staff, the amount of time it takes to respond to a data breach can waste taxpayer money in your city, cause compromise to citizen privacy, and a loss in trust among citizens.
+2019 reported the biggest number of government breaches yet.
+In Palm Bay, Florida, the city’s online utility payment portal was compromised in August, exposing 8,500 records.
 If your data was compromised today, how long would it take you to notice?

 Outdated Technology and Legacy Systems